A bill to establish a review of United States multilateral aid.

 The bill’s titles are written by its sponsor.

 Sponsor and status

-This bill was introduced on November 14, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 10, 2022, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.